AugmenTab/coinroll-python/README.md

     * A few of the application functions were prime candidates for asyncio's Tasks.
 Namely, these were the `update_coin_list` and `update_watchlist` functions in the [database](backend/src/database.py) module.
 * I would have liked to have spent more time exploring Pydantic.
 I tend to prefer static languages, so working with libraries that provide type hints and data validation in dynamic languages like Python only serve to make me that much more comfortable.
 * I had originally intended for the application to have a frontend made using either [Dash](https://plotly.com/dash/) or [Elm](https://elm-lang.org/).
-* Had I more time, and had accomplished a frontend, I would have standardized the information the API returns, likely using ResponseModel.
+* Had I more time, and had accomplished a frontend, I would have standardized the format the API uses to return information, likely using ResponseModel.
 * Another stretch goal that would have been useful would be to send log data to InfluxDB.
 * I wrote pydocs comments for the application, but something I will be adding later will be a CI/CD pipeline to generate FastAPI docs and push them to GitHub.
 * More tests are always welcome, so another idea I had was to create a mock-up coin API in order to do more automated testing without having to rely on the CoinMarketCap API.